ilarsf/aarc_lts/for-learners/safety/self-rescue.md

               <li><strong>Retrieve the Far-Side Oar</strong><br>
                 Swim or lean over to grab the other oar.
 Ensure this oarlock is also properly closed.
               </li>
-              <li><strong>Extend both oars perpendicular (t-position)</strong><br>Push them out so they are fully extended and both blades lie flat on the water, with the handles overlapping.
+              <li><strong>Extend both oars perpendicular (t-position)</strong><br>Push them out so they are fully extended with handles overlapping.
+The near-side blade should rest flat on the water surface, while the far-side blade remains feathered in the air.
               </li>
               <li><strong>Position your hands</strong><br>
                 Grasp the overlapping handles in one hand.
 Keep your elbow high over the shaft.
 The other hand is on the center strip between the tracks.